 Some rooms have a hot tub and a fireplace too.
 Perfect for a cosy evening in!

 Affordable | Hostería Las Cumbres is a fabulous guest house just out of town.
 With outdoor areas to enjoy the surrounding nature and a communal kitchen to help keep costs down, it’s hard to beat this budget option in the area.

 Luxury | Llao Llao hotel is the ultimate luxury option.
 About half an hour drive from the town and with views to blow your mind.

-You’ll need deep pockets and an advance booking to join the A-listers at this exclusive hotels but you’ll get million dollar views.
+You’ll need deep pockets and a reservation to join the A-listers at this exclusive hotel but you’ll get a million-dollar view.

-Packing for the 7 lakes route is pretty much the same as packing for the rest of Patagonia, if you plan to get out of the car.
+Packing for the 7 lakes route is pretty much the same as packing for the rest of Patagonia.

 Layers, layers, sun cream and more layers!